kuhumcst/texton/INSTALL.md

 See https://github.com/pdf2htmlEX/pdf2htmlEX/wiki/Building

-## Tools to be compiled from source
+## Tools that can be compiled from source

 In this readme, we assume that the `bin` directory is `/opt/texton/bin`.